 3. Companion Planting

 Growing plants close by that deter cabbage bugs is another organic method of control.
 Herbs are particularly useful, including thyme, sage, tansy, mint, oregano, and rosemary.

 Marigolds are known for deterring a wide range of pests and are attractive too in the vegetable patch.
 This should also help prevent butterflies from using the cabbage leaves and other greens to deposit their eggs.

 This is one of the most common, yet natural approaches to ridding the garden of pests.

 - The ladybug is so good at feeding on the cabbage pests that you can purchase them from specialist breeders to help populate the garden.

 - Lacewings and damsel bugs are other useful insects.

-- Parasitic Trichogramma wasps lay their eggs inside the caterpillar or pupae, where they hatch out, feed on, and destroy the host.
+- Parasitic Trichogramma wasps lay their eggs inside the caterpillar or pupae.
+They then hatch out, feed on, and destroy the host.

-Planting attractive flowers like marigolds may encourage all these helpful creatures.
+Planting attractive flowers like marigolds may encourage insects that are good for the garden.